DzmVasileusky/needShareButton/README.md

-**Not supported, please do a fork if you need to add some special buttons or update sharing links**
+**NOT SUPPORTED, please do a fork if you need to add some special buttons or update sharing links**

 #needShareButton 1.0.0
 ##Do you need share button dropdown?
 Here you go!